English

 - NCAA Approved

-How AP Literature differs from English 4:
+How AP English Literature differs from English 4:

 - AP Literature is a completely different curriculum that follows the standards prescribed by the AP College Board.